Nash Exchange Review

 Decentralized exchanges are different beings than the abovementioned examples.
 They never have custody of any user assets.
 They normally don't accept any fiat currency.
 As such, they are less scary for regulating authorities and the same reasons to prohibit citizens from certain countries to use them can't be applied.
 Accordingly, we have marked Nash Exchange as "allowing US-investors" in our database.

-Every trading platform has a trading view.
-The trading view is the part of the exchange’s website where you can see the price chart of a certain cryptocurrency and what its current price is.
+Every trading platform has a trading interface.
+This interface is the part of the exchange’s website where you can see the price chart of a certain cryptocurrency and what its current price is.
 There are normally also buy and sell boxes, where you can place orders with respect to the relevant crypto, and, at most platforms, you will also be able to see the order history (i.e., previous transactions involving the relevant crypto).
-Everything in the same view on your desktop.
+Everything is in the same view on your desktop.
 There are of course also variations to what we have now described.
 This is the trading interface at Nash Exchange:

 Nash Exchange Fees